 NOTE: Driver license systems and restrictions codes vary widely from jurisdiction to jurisdiction.
 The mobility equipment dealer shall obtain and become familiar with the driver license requirements and restriction for their clients.
-A convenient link to these agencies is: www.thedsaa.org.

-2.8 If a client is considering changing or replacing their adaptive equipment with a type that has different functional characteristics (i.e. changing from a push/right-angle hand control to a push/twist control), these procedures shall also be followed.
-An updated assessment shall be obtained from a professional mobility specialist.
+2.7 If a client is considering changing or replacing their primary driving equipment with a type that has different functional characteristics (i.e. changing from a push/right-angle hand control to a push/twist control), an updated assessment report shall be obtained from a qualified driver rehabilitation specialist.

 NOTE: Certified driver rehabilitation specialists (CDRS) are NMEDA's strongly recommended first choice to meet the above minimum requirements.
 NMEDA recommends behind the wheel driver instruction and training.
-NMEDA requires that the driver be given operational orientation of the installed equipment.
-NMEDA recommends behind the wheel instruction if the driver is new to adaptive driving controls or their skills or equipment have changed.
+NMEDA requires that the client be given operational orientation of the installed equipment.
+NMEDA recommends behind the wheel instruction if the client is new to adaptive driving controls or their skills or equipment have changed.

-For more information about a CDRS, visit ADED, the Association for Driver Rehabilitation Specialists at www.driver-ed.org.
+For more information about a CDRS, visit ADED, the Association for Driver Rehabilitation Specialists at www.aded.net.